microsoft/code-with-engineering-playbook/sprint-planning/readme.md

 Other considerations:

 - Take into account off days (vacations, national holidays, unavailability).
-- When the backlog reaches a size that makes it difficult to manage by one team, you might want to split into different workstreams.
+- When the backlog reaches a size that makes it difficult to manage by one team, you might want to split into different work streams.
 This might require thinking about [scrum of scrums](./../scrum-of-scrums/readme.md) and all related ceremonies.